 A Lake Michigan supply was the other surface water alternative considered in the Lake Michigan basin.
 Water quality in Lake Michigan is very good and the City of Milwaukee, City of Oak Creek, and City of Racine all have existing drinking water treatment plants that could be used to supply water to the City of Waukesha with a connection to their existing distribution systems.
-Between the City of Waukesha and the Cities of Milwaukee, Oak Creek and Racine, there are wetlands, streams, and other natural resources.
-Because the City of Milwaukee is the closest to the City of Waukesha, the impacts of a connection between the two cities would be less than a connection with Oak Creek or Racine.
-The proposed alignments for the pipelines avoid these resources as much as practicable, the majority of impacts are temporary construction impacts because the pipeline corridor will be restored after construction, and they follow previously disturbed routes through existing development, transportation corridors, and utility corridors.
-All three supplier options are retained for detailed evaluation and are discussed in further in Sections 3, 5, and 6 of this document.
+Between the City of Waukesha and the Cities of Milwaukee, Oak Creek and Racine, there are wetlands, streams, and other natural resources which could be impacted by construction of supply or return flow pipelines.
+The proposed alignment for the pipeline avoids these resources as much as practicable, the majority of impacts are temporary construction impacts because the pipeline corridor will be restored after construction, and they follow previously disturbed routes through existing development, transportation corridors, and utility corridors.
+Since the completion of the February 2012 ER, the City of Oak Creek has been chosen as the proposed water supplier from the three suppliers.
+An updated alignment for the City of Oak Creek, called Lake Michigan Supply (City of Oak Creek) Alignment 2, is the proposed project.